KFG-GIS-2026/web-map-data/README.md

 - GeoJSON files for points of interest
 - Boundary geometries
 - Icon symbols used in the web map
+- shadow pmtiles from May to September

+# License

+Data usage is subject to the respective licenses of the data providers.